 GMHBA Stadium (traditionally known as Kardinia Park) is the home of football in Geelong and is one of the largest regional stadiums in Australia.
-Following the recent completion of the new Brownlow Stand, the stadium now has a capacity of 36,000.
+Following the completion of the new Brownlow Stand, the stadium had a capacity of 36,000.
 Stage five of the stadium redevelopment commenced in late 2021, to replace the Gary Ablett Terrace with a new two-tier grandstand, to be completed in 2023 and boosting capacity to 40,000.
 During 2022, the redevelopment will reduce the stadium's capacity to as low as 23,000 at times.

-The stadium features six grandstands and the Gary Ablett Terrace.
-The Players Stand has seating for 9,340.
-Built prior to that was the Premiership Stand (4,714 seats) and the Reg Hickey Stand on the outer wing which seats 6,098.
+The stadium features six grandstands, including the Brownlow Stand, the Players Stand (9,340 seats), the Premiership Stand (4,714 seats) and the Reg Hickey Stand on the outer wing which seats 6,098.

 Kardinia Park has had a number of names over the years following naming rights agreements including Shell Stadium, Baytec Stadium, Skilled Stadium and its current name, Simonds Stadium.
 As well as AFL, the venue has also played host to domestic cricket, pre-season rugby league, rugby union and soccer matches.
 As of 1st January 2018, the venue became GMHBA Stadium.